paguilar/br-pbuilder/README.md

 It has also been tested against Buildroot's latest stable releases and master branch of the official repo.

-This program is not part of the offical Buildroot project.
-As a matter of fact, Buildroot already offers this functionality as an experimental feature, but the manual warns that it may not work in some scenarios and that has been the case before writing this program and it also requires much more storage space since it uses the per-package directory building option.
+This program is not part of the offical Buildroot project that already offers this functionality as an experimental feature, but the downsides are that it requires much more storage space since it uses the per-package directory option and that it may not work in some scenarios, as warned in the manual, that were experienced before writing this program.

-br-pbuilder still needs lots of testing and it may not work in some cases or could break some Buildroot's rules/guidelines.
+*br-pbuilder* still needs testing and it may not work in some cases or could break some Buildroot's rules/guidelines.

 Any help and bug fixes are welcome!